-Chris also deals with a wide variety of fraud matters including many cases requiring worldwide freezing injunctions and/or search and seizure orders.
+Chris also deals with a wide variety of fraud matters, including many cases requiring worldwide freezing injunctions and/or search and seizure orders.
 These cases include not only instances of bank fraud but also property fraud and identity theft.
 A number of these cases also involve cross border transactions and enforcement.

 Chris delivers to Brecher’s clients an unrivalled level of service in his practice area.
 He undertakes a broad spectrum of litigation across a range of courts and has extensive experience of all ADR formats and all forms of injunctive relief.
 One of his Court of Appeal cases is reported in the All England Law Reports and is widely regarded as the leading case on bank interest rates.

 Chris is a Chartered Legal Executive and an Affiliate member of NARA – The Association of Property and Fixed Charge Receivers and also a member of the Financial Services Lawyer’s Association.
 Chris regularly provides in-house training to the firm’s banking clients and has given a talk for the Loan Market Association on enforcement.